luccahuguet/rustifier/README.md

 ## WezTerm Configuration

-WezTerm configuration is handled by a separate repository:

-- [wez-files](https://github.com/yourusername/wez-files): Contains WezTerm configuration files

-The installation process will clone this repository and set up WezTerm to use these configuration files.
+WezTerm configuration lies in a separate repository: [wez-files](https://github.com/yourusername/wez-files), but the installation process will clone this repository and set up WezTerm to use these configuration files for you.

 ## What's Included